-As the cost of living and the prices of commodities in the UK are increasing, saving up, spending more wisely, and investing in things that will pay back in the long run, are the best things to do.
+As the cost of living and the prices of commodities in the UK and Australia are increasing, saving up, spending more wisely, and investing in things that will pay back in the long run, are the best things to do.
 But with so many things to consider, it can be easy to be at a loss as to which to start investing in.

 Here is a list of the three most important things that should motivate you to have a “piggy bank” for a better tomorrow for your family.

 Although you may feel secure because of insurance, remember that these plans do not cover everything imaginable.
 For instance, some home insurance packages do not include damage caused by natural calamities like flooding and earthquakes.

 Health insurance also serves as a perfect example: in the UK, health insurance guaranteed by the NHS does not entirely cover medical bills related to organ transplant, cosmetic surgeries for appearance enhancement, or injuries that are a result of certain activities, because some require the interference of private medical institutions.